Future Earnings Agreements

 The University of Buckingham believes in you and in the education it provides.

-To help home undergraduate students meet tuition fee costs we are launching Future Earning Agreements (FEA), which are a form of deferred payment scheme whereby a portion of course fees are waived in exchange for an agreement to repay a fixed percentage of post-graduation earnings for a limited period.
+We have launched Future Earning Agreements (FEA), which are a form of deferred payment scheme whereby a portion of course fees are waived in exchange for an agreement to repay a fixed percentage of post-graduation earnings for a limited period.

 Up to £10,400 of tuition fees can be waived until after graduation, and the repayment obligation is tied to your future earnings rather than by reference to a rate of interest.
 If your earnings are low, or you are unemployed, there is no obligation to repay anything at that time.
+Please note: initial Bond and Deposit payments are still required.

 It means the interests of the student and the university are aligned.
 If you do well, we recover our costs.